vengi-voxel/vengi/docs/LUAScript.md

 ## Available scripts

+### animate.lua

+Add animations to an existing model if you name the nodes properly.

+`xs animate.lua`

 ### cover.lua

 Generates a new voxel on top of others with the current selected color and the specified height.